Kagi charts (Kagi) on the stock exchange

 Constructing a Kagi chart

-Kagi charts consist of a series of vertical lines which depend on price behavior rather than time like regular charts such as lines, bars or candlesticks.
+Kagi charts consist of a series of vertical lines which depend on price behavior rather than time like regular charts such as line, bars or candlesticks.
 As you can see in the chart below, the first thing traders will notice is that the lines on Kagi's graphics change in thickness depending on how the price of the asset behaves.
 Sometimes the lines are thin, while at other times the lines will be thick.
 Variable line thickness and direction - the most important event in the Kagi chart, because it is the event that traders use to get a signal to trade.

 Figure 1